 30

-On my actual 30th, I was running on empty from a pell mell launch season.
-All I had energy for was meandering, sloth-like, around my neighborhood with my husband (who took photos to remember the day).
+On my actual 30th, I was running on empty from a pell mell launch season and a

 For obvious reasons, turning 30 feels significant.

-So instead of these splashy, somewhat obvious ripples, I thought I’d go deeper and spotlight some of the precious stones I’ve found down in the river beds (across which proverbial still waters run deep).
+Instead of focusing on the splashy, somewhat obvious ripples of one’s 30s, I thought I’d go deeper and spotlight some of the precious stones I’ve found down in the river beds of my 20s (across which the proverbial stillest waters of them all run deep).

 -

-Having a soft front - as long as I also have a strong back
+• Having a soft front - as long as it comes with a strong back

 You can call these principles or values.
 I call them things I’m starting to realize I'm willing to suffer for.